 The Mercedes GLC mid-size SUV that replaced the GLK in June 2015 is waiting for a full model change this year.
-The second-generation 2022 Mercedes GLC will likely premiere by early 2022, and in this story, we take a look at what we know about the crossover-SUV sibling of the C-Class.
+The second-generation 2022 Mercedes GLC should premiere in the first half of 2022, and in this story, we take a look at what we know about the crossover-SUV sibling of the C-Class.

 Video Source: youtube.com/CarSpyMedia

 Daimler has started distancing itself from six- and eight-cylinder engines in mid-size models to prepare for an all-electric future.
 Customers desiring performance will be offered hybrid powertrains in the future.
-The next-gen Mercedes C-Class (W206/S206), including the forthcoming Mercedes-AMG C-Class, is exclusively four-cylinder-engined cars.
+The all-new Mercedes C-Class (W206/S206), including the forthcoming Mercedes-AMG C-Class, is an exclusively four-cylinder-engined car.
 The company employs electrification with mild-hybrid and plug-in hybrid technologies to achieve higher performance and meet new emission targets.

 Mercedes should offer the next-gen Mercedes GLC (codename: Mercedes X254) exclusively with 2.0-liter gasoline and diesel engines.
 Basic and mid-tier configurations could feature mild-hybrid technology with an ISG that provides as much as 20 hp using energy stored inside an additional battery pack.

-The Mercedes GLC should be offered with only electrified engines, coming straight out of the new C-Class.
-The mild-hybrid variants are likely to include at least the following 2.0-liter engine options:
+Electrified engines of the 2022 GLC should come from the new C-Class.
+The mild-hybrid variants will likely include the following 2.0-liter engine options:

 |Aspect||2022 Mercedes GLC 300||2022 Mercedes GLC300 4MATIC||2022 Mercedes GLC220d 4MATIC||2022 Mercedes GLC300d 4MATIC|